Lafayette Mendel: Vitamin A discovery

 Mendel and Osborne's most important work involved the use of carefully controlled studies on rats to study the necessary elements in a healthy diet.
 They discovered Vitamin A in 1913 in butter fat – independently discovered by Elmer McCollum and Marguerite Davis, who submitted their publication first, with both papers appearing in the same issue of the Journal of Biological Chemistry – as well as water-soluble vitamin B in milk.
 They showed, for example, that a lack of Vitamin A in the diet led to xerophthalmia.

 They also established the importance of lysine and tryptophan in a healthy diet.

 Mendel wrote many articles and published Changes in the Food Supply and Their Relation to Nutrition (1916) and Nutrition, the Chemistry of Life (1923).

 Mendel married Alice R. Friend on July 29, 1917; they had no children.
 He died in 1935 of a heart condition after a long illness.
 His house in New Haven is a National Historic Landmark.

 Honors and awards

 Mendel received many honors during his career.
 He was made Sterling Professor at Yale in 1921.
 He was the first president of the American Institute of Nutrition.
-He was made a member of the National Academy of Sciences in 1913.
-He won the American Institute of Chemists Gold Medal in 1927 "for his outstanding contributions to chemistry".
-He won the Conné Medal of the Chemist's Club of New York in 1935 "for his outstanding chemical contributions to medicine".
+He was made a member of the National Academy of Sciences in 1913 and of the American Philosophical Society in 1916.
+He won the American Institute of Chemists Gold Medal in 1927 "for his outstanding contributions to chemistry."
+He was elected to the American Academy of Arts and Sciences in 1930.
+He won the Conné Medal of the Chemist's Club of New York in 1935 "for his outstanding chemical contributions to medicine."